MQCybersec/mqcybersec-website/src/content/writeups/25-htbctf-kewiri.md

 The given $g$ is always the same in this question.
 So we can precompute this no problem.

 ## Finding k and anomalous elliptic curves
 Remember that we saw the order of the curve over $\mathbb{F}_p$ was equal to $p$?
 That fact comes into play here.
-It turns out that this is a weakness in elliptic curves.
-I stumbled across [this paper](https://wstein.org/edu/2010/414/projects/novotney.pdf) that explains the attack.
+It turns out that this is a weakness in elliptic curves, and these types of curves are known as **anomalous elliptic curves**.
+I stumbled across [this paper](https://wstein.org/edu/2010/414/projects/novotney.pdf) describing an attack called "Smart's Attack" that specifically targets anomalous elliptic curves.
 Along with it is the included sage code for implementing it.

 ```py
 def HenselLift(P,p,prec):